Q&A: Reed Putlitz Owner of REED & CO.

 Q: How can people stay in touch and continue to support your business?

-Then, watch Instagram and our website for more information.
+A: Watch Instagram and our website for more information.
 Those will stay the same and then evolve.

 I’m committing myself to doing some kind of book – a cookbook, an art book, a history book, a whatnot/to-do book.
 I’ll figure it out.
 It seems like the right thing to do here.
 In my personal life, I have a great love for books, and that blends in here nicely.